FedyT/Simple-Damage-Meter/README.md

-**Simple Damage Meter Addon**
+# **Simple Damage Meter Addon** 📊💥

-**Overview**
+## **Overview** 🧐

-Welcome to the Simple Damage Meter project!
-This is an ongoing personal learning project as I explore the world of World of Warcraft addon development.
-The core goal is not to compete with massive, feature-rich addons but to provide a simple, lightweight solution for players, particularly those with low-end PCs, who need minimal resource usage while still tracking key data like damage done in combat.
+Welcome to the **Simple Damage Meter** project!
+This ongoing personal learning project explores the exciting world of World of Warcraft addon development.
+The primary goal is not to compete with massive, feature-rich addons, but rather to provide a simple and lightweight solution for players—especially those with low-end PCs—who need minimal resource usage while still being able to track important data, like damage done in combat.

-**What’s the Purpose?**
+## **Purpose** 🎯

-The main goal of this addon is to track and display the total damage done by players in a group or raid.
-It's designed to use minimal resources and provide a simple, clean interface.
-The functionality is currently focused on showing the damage data, and I plan to improve it further with more features such as UI customization and advanced damage statistics in future updates.
+The main goal of this addon is to **track and display the total damage** done by players in a group or raid.
+It’s designed to use minimal resources and offer a **clean, intuitive interface**.
+Right now, the functionality is focused on showing **damage data**, but future updates will include more advanced features, such as **UI customization** and detailed **damage statistics**.

-**Why Lightweight?**
+## **Why Lightweight?** ⚙️

-This addon is created with low-end PC players in mind.
-It uses minimal resources, so even players running the game on older hardware can benefit from this tool without worrying about performance hits.
-The idea is to keep things simple, intuitive, and optimized for lower resource consumption.
+This addon is built with **low-end PC players** in mind.
+It uses **minimal system resources**, so even players with older hardware can benefit from this tool without worrying about performance issues.
+The focus is on simplicity, intuitiveness, and **optimized resource consumption**.

-**Future Plans**

-In future updates, I plan to:
-Learn and implement better UI design: Currently, the focus is on functionality, but I will gradually introduce better UI implementation.

-Add more features: Tracking other combat metrics, advanced customization options, and a more detailed damage breakdown are on the horizon.

-**Acknowledgements**
-This is my first step in addon development, and I'm excited to continue learning and improving.
-Your feedback and suggestions are always appreciated!

-Stay tuned for future improvements!
+---

+## **📜 Changelog**

+### **Version 1.000 - Damage Calculation for You and Your Team** 💥
+- Introduced basic **damage calculation** for the player and their team.
+- Tracks **damage done** by players in a group or raid, with individual breakdowns.
+- Displays damage in a **clean, easy-to-read format** with player names and class icons.

+### **Version 1.002 - Updated UI and Functionality** 🎉
+- Implemented a **movable and draggable frame** for the damage meter display.
+- Added a **clickable icon** to toggle the visibility of the damage meter frame.
+- Improved **UI updates** to reflect damage statistics during combat.
+- **Fixed the positioning** of the icon to remain around the mini-map.

+### **Version 1.003 - Upcoming Changes** 🚀
+- Plan to **fix the icon design** to improve visual appeal (currently shows a generic **Question Mark** 💬).
+- Add functionality to **drag the icon around the mini-map**, preventing it from overlapping with other icons or addons.